-In December 2010, the Company was informed by the FDA that a case confirmed as avascular necrosis of a joint was seen in another company's anti-NGF program.
+In December 2010, we were informed by the FDA that a case confirmed as avascular necrosis of a joint was seen in another company's anti-NGF program.
 The FDA believes this case, which follows previously-reported cases of joint replacements in patients on an anti-NGF drug candidate being developed by another pharmaceutical company, provides evidence to suggest a class-effect and has placed REGN475 on clinical hold.
+On September 13, 2011, the FDA's Arthritis Advisory Committee will meet to discuss possible safety issues related to anti-NGF compounds.
+The FDA will ask the Committee to determine whether reports of joint destruction represent a safety signal for the class and whether the risk-benefit balance for these compounds favors continued development as analgesics.
 There are currently no ongoing trials with REGN475 that are either enrolling or treating patients.
-REGN475 is being developed in collaboration with sanofi-aventis.
+REGN475 is being developed in collaboration with Sanofi.

-10. REGN728 and REGN846
+10. REGN728

-In the fourth quarter of 2010, clinical trials began with two additional fully human monoclonal antibodies generated using our VelocImmune® technology that are part of the sanofi-aventis collaboration, REGN728 and REGN846.
-The targets of these antibodies have not been disclosed.
+In the fourth quarter of 2010, clinical trials began with REGN728, a fully human monoclonal antibody generated using our VelocImmune® technology, against an undisclosed target.
+REGN728 is being developed in collaboration with Sanofi.